feincms/feincms/docs/page.rst

   content area.

-* :mod:`feincms.module.extensions.translations` --- Page translations
+* :mod:`feincms.extensions.translations` --- Page translations

   Adds a language field and a recursive translations many to many field to the page, so that you can define the language the page is in and assign